yegor256/blog/_drafts/prefixes.md

 from [OkHttp](https://square.github.io/okhttp/).
 You know that it's the `Request` from Takes!

-Thus, using short prefixes instead of nouns we add clarity to the code.
+Thus, by using short prefixes instead of nouns we add clarity to the code.
 We remove the noise of repeated usage of the same noun over and over again and make referencing easier.
 Each prefix is a unique locator of a class in the type hierarchy.